 - Consider taking a career assessment: Strong Interest Inventory, Career Leader, Myers- Briggs Type Indicator.

-- Enroll in Career Planning 101: a five-session, noncredit course.
+- Enroll in CPC 101: Exploring Major and Career Options, a five-session, noncredit course.

 - Observe an alum in a line of work you are considering during our winter break Shadow Program.